-The relevant actors are all organizations able to concentrate political power and thus are potential veto players.
-They include government bodies, parties, associations and civic organizations, as well as groups with potential veto powers, such as the military, the clergy, etc. See question 4.1 concerning nondemocratic countries.
+The relevant actors are all organizations able to concentrate political power, and which are indispensable to the democratic process and therefore potentially able to obstruct it.
+This includes government bodies, parties, associations and civic organizations, as well as groups with potential veto powers, such as the military, the clergy, etc.